Body-Worn Camera Program

 Many of the recommendations in the report were either already standard practice or policy, such as the use of squad car video cameras, and several other recommendations were already under consideration.
 Body-worn cameras are discussed and recommended within the United Way Task Force Report.

-To summarize the efforts of the department as they relate to the United Way report, a progress report was created in September.
 You can view the progress report, along with the original report from the President's Task Force and the United Way Task Force below.

 Click a report above to view or use the links below: